St. Moritz–Corviglia Funicular

 The St. Moritz–Corviglia Funicular (Standseilbahn St. Moritz–Corviglia; STMC) is a funicular railway in the canton of Graubünden, Switzerland.
 The line links the town of St. Moritz at 1848 m with the Corviglia summit and ski area at 2489 m, and comprises two sections of differing gauge, with passengers changing cars at the intermediate station of Chantarella.

 At Corviglia, the funicular connects with an aerial tramway to the summit of Piz Nair.

 Operation

 The line is operated by the Oberengadiner Bergbahnen and has the following parameters:

+The two sections were initially built by two different companies.
+The municipality of St. Moritz acquired the two lines in 1938.

+The lines are currently operated by Engadin St. Moritz Mountains AG.